-Actual / set values area (left hand side)
+• Actual / set values area (left hand side)

 In normal operation the DC output values (large numbers) and set values (small numbers) for voltage, current and power are displayed.
-Resistance set value of the simulated, variable internal resistance is only displayed with active resistance mode.
+The resistance set value of the simulated, variable internal resistance and its actual value are only visible while resistance mode is activated.

-When the DC output is switched on the actual regulation mode is displayed as CV, CC, CP or CR, next to the corresponding actual values, as shown in the figure above.
+When the DC output is switched on the actual regulation mode is displayed as CV, CC, CP or CR, next to the corresponding actual values, as shown exemplary in the figure above with CC.